kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ### NATS

-Testkube Enterprise uses NATS as a message broker for communication between API and Agents.
+Testkube On-Prem uses NATS as a message broker for communication between Control Plane components.

 If you wish to use an existing NATS instance, you can configure the following values:
 ```helm